-Utilitiy-maximizing cloaking.
-The problem of finding optimum k-anonymous cloaking that preserves privacy against a policy-unaware attacker has been considered (in [17]) to be NPhard, by borrowing the results [22] from data k-anonymity.
-In [14] the authors study the problem of finding optimum cloaking using a minimum bounding box as the cloak and found it to be NP-hard and thus provide an approximate algorithm.
-Moreover it only uses the locations with pending requests for generating the cloak, as a result the cloak size can be quite large as not all users in a small region are expected to use LBS at nearly same time.
-The FindMBC algorithm in [27] computes the minimum bounding circular cloak that preserves privacy against a policyunaware attacker.
-By Theorem 1, extending it to optimal policyaware anonymization is likely hard.
+Utility-maximizing cloaking.
+Borrowing the result [19] from data k-anonymity, the problem of finding optimum k-anonymous cloaking that preserves privacy against a policyunaware attacker has been considered (in [16]) to be NP-hard.
+In [13] the authors show that the problem of finding optimum cloaking using a minimum bounding box as the cloak is NPhard and therefore provide an approximate algorithm.
+Moreover they only consider the locations with pending requests for generating the cloak, as a result the cloak size can be quite large as not all users in a small region are expected to use LBS at nearly same time.
+The FindMBC algorithm in [24] computes the minimum bounding circular cloak that preserves privacy against a policy-unaware attacker.
+By Theorem 1, extending it to optimal policy-aware anonymization is likely hard.

 Data k-anonymity.

-One may argue that some of the algorithms developed for data k-anonymization can be applied to the location database, to reduce sender k-anonymization to the classical data kanonymization problem.
-Data anonymization algorithms come to mind that are based on generalization [25], [18], [13].
-They require as input a generalization hierarchy for the anonymized data.
-One could conceptually use quad-tree based regions to represent such a generalization hierarchy for the location data.
-However, the reduction from sender to data k-anonymization is inadvisable since the problem of finding the minimum-cost data anonymization is known to be NP-complete [22], leading to algorithms for optimal anonymization that run in time h^n , where h is the height of the generalization hierarchy (quad-tree for us) and n is the number of tuples (the size of the location database for us).
+One may argue that some of the algorithms [22], [17], [4], [9], [10] developed for data k-anonymization can be applied to the location database, to reduce sender k-anonymization to the classical data k-anonymization problem.
+However, the reduction from sender to data k-anonymization is inadvisable since the problem of finding the minimum-cost data anonymization is known to be NP-complete [19].
 As we show here, more headway can be made by exploiting the additional structure of the problem, namely that the data to be anonymized is location data.